RickStrahl/Westwind.AspNetCore/Westwind.AspNetCore/README.md

 #### Api Functionality

+* **BaseApiController**
+API base class that includes exception trapping and display and can be used with UserState that is passed through requests from Auth tokens or other custom auth mechanism.
+Similar to BaseControl but optimized for API operation.

-* **Api Error Handling Filter**
+* **ApiExceptionFilter Error Handling and ApiException**
-A custom API error filter implementation that returns API responses on exceptions.
-Also provides a standardized `ApiExecption` class that can be used to force responses with specific HTTP response codes.
+A custom API error filter implementation that returns JSON API responses on exceptions.
+Also provides a standardized `ApiExecption` class that can be used to easily throw exceptions that returns specific HTTP response codes.

 * **Api Base Response Object**
 `ApiResponse` base class that can be used to return consistent API results that include error status, error message, status code as well as the actual data.
 Both typed and untyped versions.